riptano/ccm/README.md

   - cli and cqlsh started from ccm show incorrect prompts on command-prompt
   - non nodetool-based command-line options fail (sstablesplit, scrub, etc)
   - cli_session does not accept commands.
+  - To install psutil, you must use the .msi from pypi. pip install psutil will not work

 Installation
 ------------